wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 Whenever you return from a function, even if it's inside of an if statement, that function will stop running and the code that was is within the else will never be reached.
 So rather than having an if else, we can have an if and then the else is assumed by putting it after the if condition.
 This is just personal preference, both approaches are completely valid.

-There is so many different ways we could have coded this functon.
+There is so many different ways we could have coded this function.

 This is also a valid approach 👇

 ```js
 function slugify(sentence, lowercase) {